chris7neves/FaceMaskCNN/README.md

 **models/fmcnn1.py**: Definition of the model Fmcnn1.
 This is the baseline, best performing model on the dataset.

+**models/fmcnn2.py**: Definition of the model Fmcnn2.
+This is the model designed to perform well on the bias dataset.

 **models/saved_models/**: Contains the .pth files of all models that have been trained on the masktype dataset.
 Can be specified in test and infer modes.

 ## Full Run